 In principle, liability exclusions are considered enforceable provided that the a court does not find that such clauses as drafted by Enron violate public order, or may be considered under Section 953 ACC abusive, or against moral conventions of society (moral y buenas costumbres) or the law.

 3.2.
 Enron wants to exclude liability for consequential, special, indirect, and purely economic losses (see clause 4 (a) of the ETA).
-Is the exclusion of these kinds of looses possible in your jurisdiction?
+Is the exclusion of these kinds of loses possible in your jurisdiction?
 Is the wording chosen appropriate in your jurisdiction?

 The legal standards of liability above mentioned are not applicable to civil law, and therefore when they are translated into Spanish there would be certain doubts as to the extent of each waiver.
 In such case a court could tend to construe the waiver in a restricted way, that is, against the party that has drafted the clause.
 However, please bear in mind that to the extent the agreements are subject to New York law (and such choice of law is valid, as explained above), the disclaimer clause should be deemed valid.
 In the event of agreements to be governed by Argentine law, it would be advisable to draft such clauses in such a way to avoid doubts as to the extension of such waivers.
+[Andrea, we should try to incorporate the concepts we are developing for our other contracts here to incorporate the civil code of liquidated damages and waiver of all other damages and have counsel confirm we have the equivalent of the ENA disclaimer.
+If it is not the same by law we just need to know what the differences are.]

 3.3.
 Are there any other liability exclusion or limitation issues that we should be aware of in your jurisdiction?